-See an example of this sound here, on this great YouTube video from National Geographic:
+Hear a sample of the splendid toadfish’s grunt sound here, on this YouTube video from National Geographic.

 The toadfish mating calls heard on this video, and similar sounds they make to communicate with other toadfish, are produced using the skin and muscles of their internal swimming bladders.